 One of the duties of the Solicitor General is, in layman’s terms, to act as advocate for the United States before the Supreme Court

-in any lawsuits filed against the federal government over abridgements of constitutional rights; thus the current Solicitor General's name will appear on virtually every Supreme Court docket item entered during his or her tenure.
-(Indeed, a simple search of docket items for the name "Elena Kagan" turns up over 500 matching entries.)
-Because such lawsuits often name the President of the United States as a respondent, it is also not uncommon for the current president's name to appear on such docket items (even if he was not yet in office at the time the underlying cases were originally filed in lower courts).
+in any lawsuits filed against the federal government over abridgements of constitutional rights; thus the current Solicitor General’s name will appear on virtually every Supreme Court docket item entered during his or her tenure.
+(Indeed, a simple search of docket items for the name “Elena Kagan” turns up over 500 matching entries.)
+Because such lawsuits often name the President of the United States as a respondent, it is also not uncommon for the current president’s name to appear on such docket items (even if he was not yet in office at the time the underlying cases were originally filed in lower courts).
 In all such cases, however, the Solicitor General functions as a representative of the interests of the federal government, not as personal counsel for the President.
-(Several dozen Supreme Court docket items still identify Barack Obama's predecessor, George W. Bush, as a respondent, and in every one of those cases the Solicitor General is likewise listed as an attorney for the respondent.)
+(Several dozen Supreme Court docket items still identify Barack Obama’s predecessor,

 *NOTE: Immediately after we published this piece, WND scrubbed all references to the original article from their web site without explanation.
 Three days later, WND misleadingly replaced the original with a thoroughly rewritten article on a completely different topic.